jm1021/churchofjesuschrist/_posts/2022-11-06-jeremiah_ezekiel.md

 - faith and hope, The ***Joy of redemption*** the mercy of the Lord Jesus Christ
 - becoming perfect, ***Turning our will to the Lord***, making covenants, an upward slope

-## Scriptures used to overcome Evil
+## Scriptures, an aid used to overcome Evil
 > "How do the scriptures turn me away from evil?"
 Jeremiah has a great story on the process of writing and rewriting scripture.
 Thoughts infused by conference...
 - The very act of trying to have God in your life will turn you away from evil.
 Our disposition to do evil will go away.
 - Or, the very act of looking to increase our own testimonies will bring the spirit.
 We may see many turn away from the scriptures, but with the spirit increased as we read the scriptures we can prevail.